haimich/photobooth/README.md

 # photobooth
-## Config file layout
+## Prerequisites
-Add a file named photobooth-config.yml to the top level of the project.
+1. Add a config file named photobooth-config.yml to the top level of the project.
 Format:

 ```
 flickr: